nfriess/oipebble/README.md

 - **OIPebbleAndroid**: An adapter app for Android that listens for messages from the Pebble apps and interfaces with the OI Android apps.
+- **oiNotepadPebble**: The OI Notepad app that runs on a Pebble watch.
 - **oiShoppingPebble**: The OI Shopping List app that runs on a Pebble watch.